mpusz/wg21-papers/src/2981R1_improving_our_safety_with_a_physical_quantities_and_units_library.md

 - [@VCINL] reference added to [Preventing dangling references].
 - Value-preserving type trait mentioned in [Lack of safe numeric types].
 - [Non-negative quantities] rewritten.
-- [Quantities of dimension one] added.
+- [Limitations of systems of quantities] added.
 - Some small editorial fixes.